 - Water balloon launchers and water guns.
 Water balloons can cause serious blunt trauma to the eye that can cause retinal detachment and lead to permanent vision loss.
 Even toy guns that shoot a stream of water can cause serious eye damage, especially when used at close range.

 - Games that include toy fishing poles.
-The end of a toy fishing pole or objects secured to the end of the fishing line can easily end up in a playmate’s eye.
+The end of a toy fishing pole or objects secured to the end of the fishing line can end up in a playmate’s eye.

 - Toy wands, swords, sabers or guns with bayonets.
-There’s really no need to explain why these are a bad idea, right?

 - Aerosol string.
 The chemicals in these products can cause eye irritation and a type of pink eye called chemical conjunctivitis.
 When used at close range, aerosol string can also cause a corneal abrasion that could lead to a serious eye infection.